juliatai1/Call-and-Funding-Data/README.md

 Cad Data (unavailable to public):
 - 18 columns:
-  'Call_Created_Time': call created time, type = datetime object 'PrimaryUnitCallSign': primary unit call sign, values = "cahoots", "other agency" 'Disposition': disposition/type of call, sorted by calls implying an angency responded, showed up to an event and performed an action
+  'Call_Created_Time': call created time, type = datetime object 'PrimaryUnitCallSign': primary unit call sign, values = "Cahoots", "Other Agency" 'Disposition': disposition/type of call, sorted by calls implying an angency responded, showed up to an event, and performed an action

 Financial data:
+- 3 columns:
+  'Year': year (2016 - 2022), type: integer
+  'Agency': agency ('White Bird' or 'Other Agency'), type: string
-- Police, EMS, Fire Annual Funding: Used the expense values from the city annual financial for 2016-2021.
+- Police, EMS, Fire Annual Funding: Used the expense values from the city annual financial for 2016-2022.
 Note: the total funding value, therefore did not include annual grant or donation amounts.
 Source: https://www.eugene-or.gov/107/Financial-Reports
-- Cahoots Annual Funding: Used the revenue total per year from 2016-2021.
+- Cahoots Annual Funding: Used the revenue total per year from 2016-2022.
 Note: this includes all grant and donation amounts.
+Cahoots is an extension of White Bird.
+Considering other agencies have additional operational functions beyond responding to calls, funding reflected White Bird and not just the amount allocated to Cahoots.
+This made comparing other agencies and White Bird funding more realistic.
 Source: https://projects.propublica.org/nonprofits/organizations/930585814